-According to a KPMG Global Construction Survey, over a three year period just 25% of all respondents’ projects came within 10% of their original deadlines.
-A separate McKinsey & Company study found large projects typically take 20% longer to finish than scheduled.
-And according to a Construction Industry Institute (CII) study, just 27% of a construction worker’s day on a large project is spent doing direct work.
+According to a KPMG Global Construction Survey, over a three year period, just 25 percent of all respondents’ projects came within 10 percent of their original deadlines.
+A separate McKinsey & Company study found large projects typically take 20 percent longer to finish than scheduled.
+And according to a Construction Industry Institute (CII) study, just 27 percent of a construction worker’s day on a large project is spent doing direct work.

 Delays in construction are incredibly common, with a multitude of causes.
 While some are a bit outside your control, there’s a lot that can be prevented.

 If construction executives, project owners and managers better understand what’s eating up time that could be spent on direct work, they can better prevent delays.
-So we’ve compiled a list of some of the most common reasons construction companies miss deadlines.
+Once they’ve identified those common causes, they can then use telematics systems to track equipment and resources, set up notifications to alert them to potentially time-wasting situations and make informed decisions on how to better prevent delays.
+So, we’ve compiled a list of some of the most common reasons construction companies miss deadlines.

 - Lack of insight into projects.
 A significant amount of time at construction companies is wasted in trying to track down project statuses.
-Only 20% of respondents in a KPMG survey have implemented Project Management Information Systems (PMIS) across all their projects.
-Just 31% have integrated systems for project reporting, and less than half (48%) say their company has developed a data/technology strategy or road map.
+Only 20 percent of respondents in a KPMG survey have implemented Project Management Information Systems (PMIS) across all their projects.
+Just 31 percent have integrated systems for project reporting, and less than half (48%) say their company has developed a data/technology strategy or road map.
 Management needs to have insight into project setbacks and issues in real- or near-real-time.

 When paper and phone calls are the main method of tracking deliverables, information is often delayed, which leads to planning and resourcing issues.
 The good news is that mobile connectivity and digital technology that can track workers, equipment and job sites is proven to help keep projects on track and help construction leaders make smarter resourcing decisions.